Micro-han/Micro-han/README.md

 - 👯 Welcome to my [blog](https://micro-han.github.io/) and leave some comments.

-- 📫 My email is yxhop666@gmail.com, feel free to contacg me.
+- 📫 My email is yxhop666@gmail.com, feel free to contact me.

 - ⚡ I am a former Acmer at Hohai University.